rise8-us/rise8-us/docs/practice-playbook.md

 1. Familiarize yourself with common design & architecture patterns
 1. Be aware of new technologies

-### Acceptance Criteria
+## Cerimonies
+---
+### Iterative Planning Meeting (IPM)
+[todo]: # "Align with PMs"
+The IPM selects the work that will be done in the next cycle typically 1-2 week sprints.
+It is our reccomendation to target work as follows.
+**Target ranges**
+- 30% - 50% Feature
+- 15% - 30% Innovation/Tech debt sometimes call chore
+- 5% - 20% bug

+When conducting an IPM the team will address:
+**Acceptance Criteria**
 Engineers can help the team by reviewing acceptance criteria before the sprint begins.
 The acceptance criteria should be clear and free of interpretation.

-## Practices
----

-Ceremonies

-### Story Point
+**Story Point**
 Engineers can help the team by helping to point stories.
 They can help estimate the amount or complexity of the work.
 Since engineers understand the work involved to fulfill a requirement,  they can ensure that stories are granular and right sized.

+[TODO]: # "define feature, bug Innovation/tech debt"

+**Feature**
+A feature is something that provides new capabibilties or improves end user experience.
+A Feature will often have a story that reads something like this.
+As a: xxx, I want: xxx, So That xxx.
+A feature should also have an acceptance criteria or definition of done.

+**Innovation / Refactoring**
+Innovation is proactive tech debt management.
+Innovation work is time spent incorporating **new** libraries, patterns, or services to make the code base easier to maintain, read, secure, and scale, or add capabilities.
+Innovation work should be closely evaluated to ensure that it provides a return on investment.
+Avoid innovation for innovation sake there must be clearly definable advantage.

+Refactoring is an oppurtunity drive down existing technical debt, optimize, and re-architect the codebase.
+Refactoring keeps code simple, decoupled, easily read, and painlessly scaled.
+Engineers often complain about old programing languages as if the language is root problem when real problem is old messy spagehetti code.

+1. Knowledge sharing (both domain and technical knowledge)
+2. Immediate code reviews
+3. Improved interpersonal communication
+4. Reduction in code defects

+**Bug**
+Any work being done to correct unexpected behaviors or faults that are inconsistent with the desired coded intent.

+**NOTE**
+Security is a fundamental part of software developemnt and as such can be characterized to fit in all three of the categories as needed.
+In high compliance environments where stories are created to address security controls from Compliance tool such as SD Elements the team may want a seprate category to cover this work.

+### Standup
+A quick 10-15 min meeting typically held at the begining of the day.
+Team membes will give a **few** sentences on what the accomplished yesterday, planning to do today, and any blockers they may have.
+If greater detial is required coordinate a followon discisson with the relvant team members.

+### Retro
+A meeting to reflect on the past work cycle and identify what worked what didn't and any actions needed to be taken going forward.
+Release some stress while looking forward to the making the next work cycle better.
+This is also a good time to call out your team members on their accomplishments.
-### Pair Programming
+## Pair Programming

-Rotate pairs daily? after ticket? weekly?
+We believe there is great value in paired programing and advocate it as the first option.
+Pairing helps train inexperienced devs, allows for the propagation of tips and techniques, and provides accountability.

 Pair programming is a development technique where two developers author software using the same computer.
 In person, the computer is outfitted with two keyboards, two monitors and two mice.
 In a remote environment one user can share the screen with another via collaboration software such as [Zoom](https://zoom.us/) and Live Share.
 There are two roles in pair programming:

 Driver: The person who is writing the code.
 Navigator: Helps the driver navigate code development process.
 They can write code in the form of suggestions or corrections.

-Pair programming has many benefits that include:

-1. Knowledge sharing (both domain and technical knowledge)
-2. Immediate code reviews
-3. Improved interpersonal communication
-4. Reduction in code defects

 Here are few helpful hints when pairing: